So, your Check Engine Light has come on. You’ve plugged your OBD II code reader in, and it’s bringing up a P0430 engine code.

 What Does The P0430 Code Mean?

-The P0430 diagnostic trouble code is defined as:
+The P0430 diagnostic trouble code is characterized as:

 The “Catalyst System” refers to the catalytic converter (or “cat”).
 This sits in your car’s exhaust system and is responsible for reacting with harmful exhaust gases.
 That way, cars are less damaging to the environment and locals.